 One of the most common and valuable medical diagnostic tools is radiography or x-rays.
 X-rays are highly useful for screening areas of the body that have contrasting tissue densities or when evaluating solid tissues.
 Our hospital is equipped to perform routine radiology services to identify many types of illness or injury when pets are sick or suffer a trauma.

-Our veterinarians may recommend x-rays as a part of a diagnostic procedure if your pet is experiencing any health conditions or as preventive measure in a routine senior wellness examination.
-Two-view imaging is available for $60.
+Our veterinarians may recommend x-rays as a part of a diagnostic procedure if your pet is experiencing any health conditions or as preventive measures in a routine senior wellness examination.
+Three-view imaging is available for $120.

 Anesthesia or sedation is not usually necessary to perform an ultrasound on the heart or abdomen.
-With the ability to obtain real time information, outcomes can often be determined immediately.
-Ultrasounds are available for $50.
+With the ability to obtain real-time information, outcomes can often be determined immediately.
+Ultrasounds are available.
+Call (540) 344-8707 for pricing.